by Doc – Owner, Founder, Two and a Half Years Late to This List, But Two and a Half Years More Experience Than the Other Lists You’ll Find

 Annihilape

-Annihilape is probably the only attacker on this list who you could conceivably run with Stellar typing.
+Annihilape is unimaginably offensively potent.
 This is because his moveset consists basically of:

 - Bulk Up

-The strategy is pretty obvious: use a few Bulk Ups, a Screech if the Tera shield is not up yet, and then either Rage Fist or Drain Punch, whichever will do more damage.
-This is possibly the only time I’ll tell you to use two different attack moves of different types, because they’re both insane.
+The strategy is pretty obvious: use a few Bulk Ups, one of the three secondary options if the Tera shield is not up yet, and then either Rage Fist or Drain Punch, whichever type you are.
 Rage Fist ends up being a base power 300 in pretty much every Tera raid, because you’re going to get hit a lot by the opponent, and Drain Punch with even a single Bulk Up will typically heal you back to full.
-Unfortunately, you’re not going to be able to use Drain Punch against Ghost types, and you’re not going to be able to use Rage Fist against Normal types, but the other move can hit it super effectively.
+Unfortunately, you’re not going to be able to use Drain Punch against Ghost types, and you’re not going to be able to use Rage Fist against Normal types, so you’ll need two builds to really maximize his usefulness.

 Oh, and run Vital Spirit on him if you want him to be useful in Sleep builds.
 There’s a lot of raids that run Sleep and have no real counterplay, so… use it!